Developing applications with GStreamer

 If this does not work, you're probably using a broken version of libtool.

 If you build GStreamer using the Meson build system, libtool will not

 be used and this is not a problem.
 You can run

 valgrind or any

 debugging tools directly on the binaries Meson creates in the build

-Our main arena for coordination and discussion are IRC and bugzilla, not
+Our main arenas for coordination and discussion are IRC and Gitlab, not

 There is also a webchat interface.
 For larger picture